Lewis and Clark Trail

 In the 20th century, Walla Walla County continued to thrive, with advancements in irrigation technology and the establishment of vineyards and wineries.
 The county gained prominence as a wine-producing region and is now known for its award-winning wines.
 Today, Walla Walla County is a vibrant community, blending its rich history with a thriving agricultural and wine culture, making it a popular destination for tourists and wine enthusiasts alike.

-This timeline provides a condensed summary of the historical journey of Walla Walla County, Washington.
+This timeline provides a concise overview of the key events in the history of Walla Walla County, Washington.

 • 1805: The Lewis and Clark expedition passes through the area.